muratk3n/thirdwave/en/tweets/2019/week25.md

 ---

-Trump's net approval is at -11%.
+Trump's net approval is at -11% (approval at %42 minus disproval at 53%).
 But still it's not enough.

 [538](https://projects.fivethirtyeight.com/trump-approval-ratings/)